Professional

 12.13.
 Subcontractors

-Systems X may use the services of subcontractors for the performance or provision of any services or work product under any work order, provided that Systems X remains responsible for the (a) compliance by any such subcontractor with the terms of this services agreement; and (b) the overall performance of the services.
+Systems X may use the Services of subcontractors for the performance or provision of any Services or Work Product under any work order, provided that Systems X remains responsible for the (a) compliance by any such subcontractor with the terms of this Services Agreement; and (b) the overall performance of the Services.

-12.14.
+12.16.
 Counterparts; Electronic Signatures

-Any work order may be executed and delivered in counterparts by facsimile, emailed PDF, or electronic signature through a service provider designated by Systems X, each of which will be deemed an original and all of which together will constitute the same instrument and, notwithstanding the date of execution, shall be considered to be effective as of the effective date (unless such document expressly provides otherwise).
+Any Work Order may be executed and delivered in counterparts by facsimile, emailed PDF, or electronic signature through a service provider designated by Systems X, each of which will be deemed an original and all of which together will constitute the same instrument and, notwithstanding the date of execution, shall be considered to be effective as of the effective date (unless such document expressly provides otherwise).